 a.
 At a minimum, the viewpoint character has dimension, with a substantial stake in the story’s resolution, making the reader care.

 b.
 Dialogue is believable and suited to each character.

 - Consistency of narrative voice:

 a.
-Point of view.
-Tense.
-First, second, or third person.
+Point of view; first, second, or third person.

 b.
 Level of omniscience: omniscient or all-knowing narrator, limited-omniscient narrator, or non-omniscient “objective” narrator.